 First in class

-First in class, that’s Class Act.
+First in class, that’s Paeonia Class Act.
 It’s one of the coarsest white peonies in our collection.
 The huge buds betray the eventual size of the flower.
-The beige leaves will eventually turn white.
+The beige leaves will eventually turn bright white.

-Class Act was bred in 1980 and registered in 1990 by Roy Klehm.
+Paeonia Class Act was bred in 1980 and registered in 1990 by Roy Klehm.
 Sadly, more information about its ancestry isn’t available.

 Class Act is a beautiful peony that requires a lot of care while growing.
 It’s important to cut this variety at the right stage of maturity.
+The rose formed flowers won’t open properly when picked to young.
+The growers who master patience master anything else with this variety.
+Cutting them in perfect shape is craftsmanship and the result will definitely be a work of our art.
+O